iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 and we obtained a pessimistic converence bound for the proximal gradient method.
 How tight such a bound is remains as an open question.

+**Remarks**

+Please realized the parallel between the role played by the residual $G_\beta$ and the gradient in the proof for the smooth gradient descend.
+They play the same type of role.

 ---
 ### **Splitting as an Averaged Operator**

 #TODO: Another way of proving the convergence rate relates to the operator theory.
-We prove that the forward and backward splitting is an average operator and it has Fajer's convergence for a fixed point iteratoin algorithm.
+We prove that the forward and backward splitting is an average operator and it has Fajer's convergence for a fixed point iteration algorithm.